NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/count.md

-You can also use `count` with turtle breeds and link breeds such as `count dogs` or in combination with other reporter agents primitives as `count turtles-here`.
+We can also use `count` with turtle breeds and link breeds such as `count dogs` or in combination with other reporter agents primitives as `count turtles-here`.